openvinotoolkit/openvino/docs/IE_PLUGIN_DG/CompiledModel.md

 # Compiled Model {#openvino_docs_ov_plugin_dg_compiled_model}

-`CompiledModel` class functionality:
+ov::CompiledModel class functionality:
 - Compile an ov::Model instance to a backend specific graph representation
-- Create an arbitrary number of `InferRequest` objects
+- Create an arbitrary number of ov::InferRequest objects
-- Hold some common resources shared between different instances of `InferRequest`.
+- Hold some common resources shared between different instances of ov::InferRequest.
 For example:
 	- ov::ICompiledModel::m_task_executor task executor to implement asynchronous execution
 	- ov::ICompiledModel::m_callback_executor task executor to run an asynchronous inference request callback in a separate thread

-`CompiledModel` Class
+CompiledModel Class
 ------------------------

 OpenVINO Plugin API provides the interface ov::ICompiledModel which should be used as a base class for a compiled model.
 Based on that, a declaration of an compiled model class can look as follows: